Maheu River

 The Maheu River flows through the municipalities of Saint-Pierre-de-l'Île-d'Orléans, Saint-Laurent-de-l'Île-d'Orléans and Saint-Jean-de-l'Île-d'Orléans, in the L'Île-d'Orléans Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.

 The lower part of this small valley is served by Chemin Royale (route 368) which runs along the southeast shore of Île d'Orléans.
 Forestry is the main economic activity in the upper part of this valley; and agriculture in the lower part.

 The surface of the Maheu River is generally frozen from the beginning of December until the end of March; however, safe circulation on the ice is generally done from mid-December to mid-March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.

 Geography

 The Maheu river originates in a forest area at the mouth of a very small unidentified lake (length: less than a hundred meters; altitude: 136 m), in Saint-Pierre-de-l'Île-d'Orléans.
-This source is located a hundred meters southwest of the Route des Prêtres, 1.7 km southeast of the village center of Saint-Pierre-de-l'Île-d'Orléans, 3.1 km southeast of the Chenal de l'Île d'Orléans and 2.7 km northeast of the shore of St. Lawrence River (chenal des Grands Voiliers).
+This source is located a hundred meters southwest of the Route des Prêtres, 1.7 km southeast of the village centre of Saint-Pierre-de-l'Île-d'Orléans, 3.1 km southeast of the Chenal de l'Île d'Orléans and 2.7 km northeast of the shore of St. Lawrence River (chenal des Grands Voiliers).

 From this source, the course of the Maheu river descends on 11.8 km, with a drop of 132 m, according to the following segments: